ikosmidis/brglm2/README.md

 estimate, because it is +∞ with an infinite standard error (see previous section).

-### Maximum Diaconis-Ylvisaker prior penalized likelihood and high-dimensionality corrections
+### MDYPL estimation and high-dimensionality corrections

 Consider the [Multiple Features dataset](https://doi.org/10.24432/C5HC70), which consists of digits